+506 71129154

 Prior to my doctoral academic career, I worked as a market research specialist at Electrogen Company, one of the major producers of electrical motors in Iran.
 I was a team leader and supervisor of one of the production lines in the factory.
 I also worked as a mechanical engineering expert at the simulation laboratory of Razi Metallurgy Research Center in Iran period to my Master education, and as a mechanical engineer at Nargan Company, an engineering and construction Company in oil, gas and petrochemical industries.

-I have Persian, Spanish Citizenship, and International Mission Status of Costa Rican Ministry of Foreign Affairs.
+I have Spanish and Iranian nationalities, and International Mission Status of Costa Rican Ministry of Foreign Affairs.

 RESEARCH PAPERS